Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

   - Set the flag to false for subsequent characters in the same word.
 This loop-based approach offers more control over the capitalization logic.

+### Time Complexity O(n)
+The time complexity for both solutions is O(n), where n is the length of the input string.
+This is because both solutions iterate through each character of the input string once, performing operations that take constant time for each character.

 </p>
 </details>